 What is the first thing that strikes your mind when you think of the gemstone, Sapphire?
 For us, it’s the legendary movie Titanic!
 Remember the beautiful diamond and sapphire necklace?
 How the girls drooled over the stunning piece worn by Rose and kept wishing for a ‘Jack’ to sketch our portrait with the necklace!

-The birthstone of September, sapphire is known for its mystical power and are believed to protect their wearers from evil.
+The birthstone of September, sapphire is also known as NEELAM and famous for its mystical power and are believed to protect their wearers from evil.
 It is also gifted to people celebrating their 5th or 45th anniversaries.
 These gemstones are found in many places all over the world, including Australia, Malawi, Madagascar and Sri Lanka.

 Let’s take a look at some interesting facts about Sapphire!